GT-RAIL/rail_halloween/local_interfaces/local_strategy/README.md

 - **received_vars** - the vars that the task actually provided.
 Only task
 - **search_duration** - the duration (in seconds, float) spent searching for the nearest person.
 Only find_closest_person
 - **received_cmd** - the command received from the speech listener.
 Only listen

-## TODO

-Some future ideas to add to this interaction coordinator:

-1. Time limit within which a person must be found.
-1. Dialogue:
-    1. Responses to more complex queries.
-    1. Check for safety of movement before moving.
-    1. Watchdog for the word "STOP".
-1. Enable some autonomous behaviour.